New CTA Rules for Reporting Companies

 Financial Crimes Enforcement Network Priorities - FinCEN

-The U.S. Treasury’s Financial Crimes Enforcement Network has determined its priorities for monitoring and enforcing the law against entities and individuals that fail to comply with their Beneficial Ownership Report (BOI) reporting responsibility.
+The U.S. Treasury’s Financial Crimes Enforcement Network (FinCEN) has determined its priorities for monitoring and enforcing the law against entities and individuals that fail to comply with their Beneficial Ownership Information (BOI) reporting responsibility.

 FinCEN’s final rule on BOI reporting went into effect on January 1, 2024.
 FinCEN issued a template for beneficial ownership reporting, and is revising it in response to criticism from Congress and some industry sectors.
 The CTA requires newly formed reporting companies (as of 2024) to submit their beneficial ownership and company applicant information to FinCEN within 90 days of their formation.
 For reporting companies formed before January 1, 2024, the deadline to submit beneficial ownership information is December 31, 2024.